FVITech/WEB2040-SQL/README.md

 ##Day 7: Joins Practice
-Go over the concept of SQL UNIONS and then do the sqlzoo join and more joins sections.
-Exam 1.
+Go over the concept of SQL UNIONS and then do Exam 1.

 ## Day 8: [Query and Projection Operators](https://docs.mongodb.com/manual/reference/operator/query/)